awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-athena-workgroup-workgroupconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ResultConfiguration`  <a name="cfn-athena-workgroup-workgroupconfiguration-resultconfiguration"></a>
-Specifies the location in Amazon S3 where query results are stored and the encryption option, if any, used for query results\.
-For more information, see [Working with Query Results, Output Files, and Query History](https://docs.aws.amazon.com/athena/latest/ug/querying.html)\.
+The configuration for the workgroup, which includes the location in Amazon S3 where query results are stored and the encryption option, if any, used for query results\.
+To run the query, you must specify the query results location using one of the ways: either in the workgroup using this setting, or for individual queries \(client\-side\), using ResultConfiguration$OutputLocation\.
+If none of them is set, Athena issues an error that no output location is provided\.
+For more information, see [Query Results](https://docs.aws.amazon.com/athena/latest/ug/querying.html)\.
 *Required*: No
 *Type*: [ResultConfiguration](aws-properties-athena-workgroup-resultconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)